Referrals might be the silver lining for account-based sales reps when good clients walk away.

 - Didn’t agree to any additional in-person meetings

 Finally, the buyers chose the existing vendor.
-While I’d been working so hard to seal the deal, the other company had developed the advanced sales training it previously lacked.
+While I’d been working so hard to win this deal, the other company had developed the advanced sales training it previously lacked.
 I had never stood a chance.

-How to Generate Leads—Even When You Lose the Deal
+How to Win New Clients—Even When You Lose the Deal

 To say I was crushed is an understatement.
 I left my office, went home, and took my dog for a hike so I could clear my mind and decide what to do.

-When my contact, Nancy, delivered the bad news, she told me that the team appreciated the work of our account-based selling team and my professionalism.
-At first, I thought she was just trying to butter me up, until she said, “I wish all of our salespeople were like you.”
+When my contact, Nancy, delivered the bad news, she told me that the team appreciated the work of our team and my professionalism.
+I thought she was just trying to let me down easy, until she said, “I wish all of our salespeople were like you.”

 That’s when I knew my next step.
 I called Nancy and told her I’d like to take her to lunch and ask her for referrals.
 I have no idea where the idea came from.
-At the time, I didn’t yet understand that referrals were the #1 way to ensure qualified sales lead generation.
+At the time, I didn’t yet understand that referral selling was the #1 way to ensure qualified sales lead generation and win new clients.
 I just knew I needed to focus on how to generate leads if I wanted to replace this major piece of lost business.

-She invited other members of the buying committee, all of whom felt terrible they couldn’t do business with me.
-We talked about a lot of things over lunch, and then I asked Nancy to introduce me to her colleagues in other divisions of the company.
+She invited other members of the buying committee, all of whom also felt terrible they couldn’t do business with me.
+We discussed many things over lunch, and then I asked Nancy to introduce me to her colleagues in other divisions of the company.
 She wowed me once again when she offered three referrals.

 What she said next surprised me even more.
 “Joanne, I’m giving these referrals to you, not to your company.”
 If I left the company the next day, next week, or next month, I couldn’t hand those contacts off to my successor.

-How Account-Based Sales Reps Win When They Lose
+2 Ways Account-Based Sales Reps Can Win When They Lose

-Sometimes you win deals, and sometimes you lose them—even when you’ve invested everything you have into closing them.
-But there’s at least two silver linings for every lost deal:
+Sometimes you win deals and sometimes you lose them, even when you’ve invested everything you have into closing them.
+But for every lost deal, there are two possible silver linings:

 Have I been blindsided since?
 Once or twice.
 But I do my best to set expectations at the beginning of a relationship and keep my eyes open for the red flags I once ignored.

 Because I generate all my B2B sales leads through referrals, my relationships begin with trust and credibility already earned.
 My prospects are on my side.
-They tell me the truth.
-They tell me how to get deals done.
-If we don’t have a fit, I know when to stop before I go down the competitive rabbit hole once again.
+They tell me the truth and help me navigate the unique buying landscape at their companies.
+If a prospect isn’t a good fit, I know when to stop before I go down the competitive rabbit hole once again.
 I also know when I have earned the right to ask those prospects for referrals.
 And I use all the information to win new clients, even when I lose deals.